farisachugthai/viconf/.config/nvim/README.rst

 let vs. set
 ~~~~~~~~~~~~
-For anything but the most basic commands, let is always preferable.

 ``set`` allows one to set useful configurations and is easier to read than
 some corresponding ``let`` statements, but it only allows one to
 define a variable to one literal value.